 As for the tools recommended… all of them are systems and software tools that I have used personally or have implemented for a client.

-And if you want more payment workflow tutorials, be sure to subscribe so you don’t miss any new videos when they’re posted.
+If you’re new to our website or new to our YouTube channel please subscribe so you don’t miss any new videos when they’re posted.